123pyLeo/123pyLeo.github.io/index.md

 I am currently a senior undergraduate majoring in Artificial Intelligence at Kunming University of Science and Technology (KUST), previously advised by [Prof. Qingwang Wang](https://xzy.kust.edu.cn/info/1127/2815.htm).

 I have been admitted to the group of [Prof. Yuhui Wen](https://faculty.bjtu.edu.cn/9986/) at Beijing Jiaotong University, where I will pursue my graduate studies.
-My upcoming research will center on **text/image-to-3D generation**, **digital humans**, and **vision-language model**, with the long-term goal of bridging vision and language models with real-world interactive systems.
+My upcoming research will center on **text/image-to-3D generation**, **simulation-based data generation**, and **Long-Horizon Automation**, with the long-term goal of bridging vision and language models with real-world interactive systems.

+During my gap period between undergraduate graduation and graduate studies, I am serving as **Head of Product Engineering** at an early-stage startup, leading development of products and technical decision-making.

 If you are interested in any aspect of me, I am always open to discussions and collaborations.
 Feel free to reach out to me via email at leo040102@gmail.com or on WeChat (lt13606513346). [![Stars](https://img.shields.io/github/stars/123pyLeo?style=social)](https://github.com/123pyLeo)